 In accordance with the authoritative guidance for share-based payments (ASC 718), the Company measures stock-based compensation cost at the grant date, based on the estimated fair value of the award, and recognizes expense on a straight-line basis over the employee's requisite service period.
-Stock-based compensation expense is recognized in the condensed consolidated statements of operations and comprehensive income for the three and nine months ended December 31, 2016 and 2015 only for those awards ultimately expected to vest, with forfeitures estimated at the date of grant.
-The authoritative guidance for share-based payments requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-The Company recognized \$14.5 million and \$39.9 million of stock-based compensation expense for the three and nine months ended December 31, 2016, respectively.
-The Company recognized \$12.0 million and \$34.3 million of stock-based compensation expense for the three and nine months ended December 31, 2015, respectively.
+Effective April 1, 2017, the Company adopted a change in accounting policy in accordance with ASU 2016-09, Compensation - Stock Compensation (ASC 718) to account for forfeitures as they occur.
+Prior to April 1, 2017, forfeitures were estimated at the date of grant and revised, if necessary, in subsequent periods if actual forfeitures differed from those estimates.
+The Company recognized \$15.5 million and \$12.8 million of stock-based compensation expense for the three months ended June 30, 2017 and 2016, respectively.